 3. Information on climate, geology and soils, and from previous ALC surveys was considered and is presented in the relevant section.
-Apart from the published regional ALC map (MAFF, 1977), which shows the sites at a reconnaissance scale as Grades 2 and 3, the sites had not been surveyed previously.
+Apart from the published regional ALC map (MAFF, 1977), which shows the site at a reconnaissance scale as being non-agricultural, with Grade 3 to the west, the site had not been surveyed previously.
 However, the current survey uses the Revised Guidelines and Criteria for grading the quality of agricultural land (MAFF, 1988) and therefore supersedes any previous ALC survey.
 Grade descriptions are summarised in Appendix I.